-- 1. Describes methods and activities that are well designed, aligned with all of the "Educate," "Innovate," and "Situate" core activities, and contribute to HRSA's Strategic Goals. - 2.
-Describes methods and activities that are appropriate and achievable given the needs and characteristics of public health officials and organizations and HRSA. - 3.
+- Describes methods and activities that are well designed, aligned with all of the "Educate," "Innovate," and "Situate" core activities, and contribute to HRSA's Strategic Goals. - Describes methods and activities that are appropriate and achievable given the needs and characteristics of health care payment and financing officials and HRSA. - 3.
 Lays out how they will conduct "Educate," "Innovate," and "Situate" core activities across all three years of the period of performance and explains how activities in Years 2 and 3 will build on Year 1 activities to contribute to measurable short-and long-term outcomes and impact.